Batteries & renewable energy

 An internal feature to be inspected during manufacturing of a battery is the anode overhang.
 The anode should be dimensioned to overlap the cathode.
 To produce this with repeatability puts high demands on the manufacturing and process precisions.
 To inspect this with precision in prismatic battery cells, X-ray CT is a pre-requisite.
 Furthermore, to have a 3D model of each produced battery cell can be very helpful for forensics in case a battery cell would fail in the field – in order to minimize a recall to an as small volume as possible.

-With the MetalJet E1+, Excillum is looking to enable high-speed 3D X-ray inspection of industrial samples, such as batteries.
+With the MetalJet E1+, Excillum enables high-speed 3D X-ray inspection of industrial samples, such as batteries.
 In this video, you’ll see an example of how we achieve a full CT-scan with micrometer resolution of an electrolyte filled battery cell, taken from a VW Golf GTE, in only 1 second.

 100 % 3D X-ray inspection, or 3D complement to 2D inspection in unclear cases, is a promising path to satisfactory quality control.
 But, in order to achieve 100 % 3D X-ray inspection, a high-power X-ray source with a micrometer-sized X-ray spot is needed – something previously not available on the market.

-The experiments were performed at Excillum’s facilities in Sweden using our MetalJet E1+, a high-performance detector from Direct Conversion (Thor FX20.256 CdTe) and a high-speed, high-precision rotation stage.
+The demonstration was performed at Excillum’s facilities in Sweden using our MetalJet E1+, a high-performance detector from Direct Conversion (Thor FX20.256 CdTe) and a high-speed, high-precision rotation stage.

 Challenging high entropy oxide samples